BertovDev/BertovDev/README.md

 ### Hi there, I'm Bautista👋

-## I'm a System Bachelor Student from Buenos Aires , Argentina
+## I'm a Full Stack Developer from Buenos Aires , Argentina

 - 🌱 I’m currently learning Three.js and React